dddiaz/dddiaz.com/content/post/glucose-sound/index.md

 Your browser does not support the audio element.
 </audio>

-It honestly might sound a little crazy, but the truth is, that's how Type 1 Diabetes can be!
+It honestly might sound a little crazy (the higher the pitch the higher my blood sugar is, the lower the pitch the lower my blood sugar is), but the truth is, that's how Type 1 Diabetes can be!
 Anyways, hope you had fun checking out this random project!

 <script src="https://gist.github.com/dddiaz/3a3d384748937b1b0bce1404314a225f.js"></script>